-The topic of spanking is not one I have thought much about - after all, most of my research surrounds birth and babies, and who (heaven forbid!) spanks a baby?!
-But new research suggests there are parents out there who are in the habit of spanking their 2-year-olds -- and it may very well be impacting these little ones in detrimental neurological ways.
+The topic of spanking is not one I have researched in depth to this point; most of my scholastic endeavors surround birth and babies, and who (heaven forbid!) spanks a baby?
+But new research suggests that too many parents are in the habit of spanking their 2-year-olds -- and it may very well be impacting these little ones in detrimental neurological ways.

 While completing graduate work in clinical psychology, I regularly administered personality inventories and IQ tests on 'troubled' children, and was then required to make recommendations per their treatment.
 Rarely was I afforded the opportunity to look into their home life -- or examine more closely how these children were treated by family members or raised by their parent(s).
 I was required to 'treat' the problem, while never fully getting to the root of the cause.

 The latest research from the National Institute of Mental Health and the University of New Hampshire claims a discovery has been made into one (small?) component of mental health and human intelligence.
 The results are intriguing.
 Murray Straus, who led the last two studies, says that spanking actually decreases IQ, and to a significant degree.
 Yes, you read that right: Spanking your child impacts intelligence (at least that which we can measure using intelligence tests and methodological quotients).

 Straus led two recent studies - one conducted on a national level in the United States, and one on an international level.
 Parents of 1,500 young American children participating in an IQ research project were asked how often they spanked their children.
 Responses were compared with IQ results.